-Have you had your document copyedited?
-Is your text in a "ready-to-print" shape?

-Purpose and Organization

 - Before beginning to write did you ask yourself: Who will read the report?
 What do they want to know?
 How should the report be structured? - Have you planned and prepared the report with the reader in mind?
 Is the important information easy to follow? - Did you use enough headings and order them in a clear hierarchy?
-Did you use keywords in the title and headings? - Did you adequately describe the methodology used in your analysis? - Would you be willing to have your competence in your field judged on the basis of how you wrote and presented this report? - Is the report as concise as you can possibly make it?
+Did you use keywords in the title and headings? - Did you adequately describe the methodology used in your analysis? - Would you be willing to have your competence in your field judged on the basis of how you wrote and presented this report? - Is the report as concise as you can possibly make it? - Did you follow the precepts of the Guidelines for CEC Documents and Information Products on the typefaces, sizes, styles or alignments recommended by the CEC, or did you apply the format specified in the CEC Document Template? - Is front matter paginated in lower case roman numerals and the rest of the document (beginning with the Introduction) in arabic numbers? - Does the principal title exceed 50 characters?
+If so, consider shortening it or transferring some of the elements to a subtitle. - Does it engage the reader's attention? - Does it make use of CEC keywords? - Does it summarize the main points and include specific results? - Is it clear and concise, not over 500 words? - Have you adequately described the study? - Are there any recommendations you can supply here? - Are all headings and subheadings listed in the table of contents? - Are the figures and tables listed in separate lists following the table of contents? - Do all entries in the list appear at least twice in the document? - Did you double-check that all abbreviations and acronyms mentioned in your text are indeed included in the list? - Have you tried to attract the reader's interest with your executive summary? - Is it self-sufficient?
+(Can it be read without having to refer to the body of the report?) - Have you presented the major findings and given one or two key details or statistics that support each?

-Formatting

-• Did you apply the format specified in the CEC Document Template and follow the precepts of the Guidelines for CEC Documents and Information Products www.cec.org/about-us/opportunities/useful-documents?

-Page Numbers

-• Is front matter paginated in lower case roman numerals and the rest of the document (beginning with the Introduction) in arabic numbers?
-Verify all document sections are paginated correctly.

-Title

-- Does the principal title exceed 75 characters?
-If so, consider shortening it or transferring some of the elements to a subtitle.

-- Does it engage the reader's attention?

-- Does it make use of CEC keywords?

-Abstract

-- Does it summarize the main points and include specific results? - Is it clear and concise, not over 250 words? - Have you adequately described the study? - Are there any recommendations you can supply here?

-Table of Contents

-- Are all headings and subheadings listed in the table of contents?
-Verify that all major sections in the report appear in the TOC and compare their wording with that shown in it. - Are the figures and tables correctly listed in separate lists following the table of contents?

-List of abbreviations and acronyms

-- Do all entries in the list appear at least twice in the document?
-Make sure the list doesn't include acronyms that do not appear in the report at all. - Did you double-check that all abbreviations and acronyms mentioned in your text are indeed included in the list?

-Executive Summary

-- Have you tried to attract the reader's interest with your executive summary? - Is it self-sufficient?
-(Can it be read without having to refer to the body of the report?) - Have you presented the major findings and given one or two key details or statistics that support each? - Have you presented the conclusions of the study and at least the main recommendations?

-Body Text